awsdocs/aws-doc-sdk-examples/javav2/README.rst

 + **Creating AWS serverless workflows using the AWS SDK for Java** - A tutorial that discusses using the AWS SDK for Java and AWS Step Functions to create a workflow that invokes AWS services.
 Each workflow step is implemented by using an AWS Lambda function.

++ **Creating a dynamic web application that asynchronously analyzes photos using the AWS SDK for Java** - A tutorial that discusses using the AWS SDK for Java and various AWS services, such as the  Amazon Rekognition service, to asynchronously analyze images.
+This application uses the Asynchronous client that belongs to the AWS SDK for Java V2 for the Amazon S3 and Amazon Rekognition services.

 + **Creating a sample AWS photo analyzer application using the AWS SDK for Java** - A tutorial that discusses using the AWS SDK for Java and various AWS services, such as the  Amazon Rekognition service, to analyze images.
 The application can analyze many images and generate a report that breaks down each image into a series of labels.

 + **Creating_message_application** - A tutorial that discusses using the AWS SDK for Java and the Amazon Simple Queue Service (Amazon SQS) to create a basic messaging web application.